Everest Base Camp Trek 14 days

 End Point Lukla

-Follow the incredible trails of Sir Edmund Hillary and Tenzing Norgay Sherpa on the lifetime adventurous journey to Everest Base Camp.
-Among the most popular trekking destination in the world, Nepal comes in the top position.
-Thus, Everest Base Camp Trek/Tour 14 days is the ultimate goal of many trekkers from all over the world.
+Follow the incredible trails of Sir Edmund Hillary and Tenzing Norgay Sherpa on the adventurous lifetime journey to Everest Base Camp.
+Among the most popular trekking destinations in the world, Nepal comes in the top position.
+Thus, Everest Base Camp Trek 14 days is the ultimate goal of many trekkers from all over the world.

-This Everest Base Camp Tour is an incredible journey to the World’s Highest Mountain, Mount Everest.
+This Everest Base Camp Trek is an incredible journey to the world’s highest mountain, Mount Everest.
 The closest point you can visit Mt.Everest without climbing gear is Everest Base Camp.
 From this camp, you can have eye to eye contact with the mighty Everest.
 Along with breathtaking views of other Top Highest Mountain Peaks of Makalu (8,463m), Lhotse (8,516m), and Cho Oyu (8,188m).

 Along the way to Everest Base Camp, you walk along with beautiful scenic villages, forests, national parks, monasteries, and many more.
 You cross numerous suspension bridges over the Dudh Kosi and Imja river, walks on the glacier’s rocky and slippery pathway; and beautiful scenery while trekking.
 All these features of the Everest region make this trip very exciting and memorable.